 CHA formed in 1996 when two Massachusetts hospitals - Cambridge Hospital and Somerville Hospital - joined together as an integrated system.
 This combined entity was better able to meet the needs of its patients and fulfill a shared community health mission.
 In 2001, the system acquired Whidden Hospital in Everett, MA and associated healthcare services in Malden and Revere.
 This expanded the system’s geographic range and allowed it to continue helping individuals and families in need.

-Cambridge Health Alliance (CHA) is a valued and sustainable academic community health system that exceeds the expectations of its patients, purchasers, and communities.
-We partner with our patients and others to deliver convenient, high-value care that is truly integrated and seamless across providers, settings, and specialties.
-Our special expertise in caring for vulnerable populations, academic programs, and community/public health models enables us to demonstrate effective new ways to integrate care and improve the well-being of our patients and communities.
+Cambridge Health Alliance (CHA) is a valued and sustainable academic community health system that exceeds the expectations of its patients, purchasers and communities.
+We partner with patients and others to deliver convenient, high-value care that is truly integrated and seamless across providers, settings and specialties.
+Our special expertise in caring for vulnerable populations, academic programs and community/public health models enables us to demonstrate effective new ways to integrate care and improve the well-being of our patients and communities.

 The system also has well-established personal and population health functions.
-CHA operates the Public Health Department for the City of Cambridge, has a large community outreach team, and a medical staff that actively collaborates in community projects and advocates around public policy issues.
-These staffs work closely with municipalities and community groups to address broad health issues like breast health, tobacco use, obesity, childhood mental health, and depression.
+CHA operates the Public Health Department for the City of Cambridge, has a large community outreach team and a medical staff that actively collaborates in community projects and advocates around public policy issues.
+These teams work closely with municipalities and community groups to address broad health issues like breast health, tobacco use, obesity, childhood mental health and depression.

 CHA is an inclusive provider with a longstanding commitment to vulnerable and diverse patients.
-A majority of its patients have public subsidized insurance (Medicare, Medicaid, Commonwealth Care) and many traditionally experience barriers to care.
-In order to serve these individuals and families, CHA has recruited bilingual providers, created a robust interpreter services program, and has fostered numerous linguistic.
-It also formed an award-winning Volunteer Health Advisor Program that brings together local residents from many cultures to reach out to diverse groups, helping people access care and engage in healthy behaviors.
+Many of its patients have public subsidized insurance (Medicare, Medicaid, etc.) and traditionally experience barriers to care.
+In order to serve these individuals and families, CHA has recruited bilingual providers, created a robust interpreter program, and has fostered numerous linguistic services.
+It also has an award-winning Volunteer Health Advisor Program that brings together local residents from many cultures to reach out to diverse groups, helping people access care and engage in healthy behaviors.
 (Learn more about CHA's work in the Community.)